averrin/merchant-control/README.md

 Merchant Control saves templates for every NPC, which tables and conditions were used.
 Now you can refill them from the same sources in just one click.

+# How to use
+You need to create the "Merchants" folder for your roll tables.
+Or choose another name and change it in the settings.
+Next, select your merchant, add a couple of tables with counts, and press "Apply."

 ## Supported systems
 - DnD5e